RichardDooling/Entertainment_Law/Book_Contracts/Book_Contracts.md

 The particulars of these requirements are spelled out at the [Authors Guild Membership Eligibility Page](http://www.authorsguild.org/members/guild-membership-eligibility/); a short summary follows.

 1. **Regular Membership:** For authors published by "an established U.S. book publisher," for writers published by "periodicals of general circulation in the U.S.," or authors and writers who have earned "writing income" (including from self-published works) of at least $5,000 in an 18-month period.
-The particulars of these requirements are spelled out on the

 2. **Associate Membership:** For authors have who have been "offered a contract with an established American book publisher, if an established literary agency has offered to represent you, or if you have earned at least $500 in writing income (including self-published writing income) as a book author or freelance writer in the 18 months prior to applying for membership."